Targets Lp(a) at Its Source

 No insurance required.
 All study care, monitoring, and Lp(a) testing provided free.
 Compensation and travel support included.

-You'll receive $100 for each completed study visit.
+You will receive $100 for each completed study visit.
 Payments are provided for your time and commitment, whether you receive the study medication or placebo.

 All study-related care is provided at no cost.
 Study medication (or placebo), Lp(a) testing, blood work, ECGs, physical exams, and monitoring — all free.
 No insurance needed, no charges for any study visits or procedures.